 What you need to know

-Did you know we have been installing sensors to help you be able to see the available parking in your area?
+Did you know we have been installing sensors to help you see the available parking in your area?

 Finding a park in Moonee Valley

-Did you know we have been installing sensors to help you be able to see the available parking in your area?
+Did you know we have been installing sensors to help you see the available parking in your area?

 They also allow us to monitor the availability of parking spaces, collect useful data about parking trends, and assist our Parking Control officers to ensure parking restrictions in your street are followed.